Afghan president offers Taliban new provisional ceasefire

 That battle coincided with blistering attacks on government installations across the country.
 Analysts have suggested the Taliban were seeking to demonstrate strength ahead of any possible talks.

-Ghani did not mention any cease in fighting with the Islamic State group, which has expanded since it first emerged in the region in 2014, or any of the other militant groups plaguing Afghanistan.
+Ghani did not mention any cease in fighting with the Islamic State group, which has expanded since it first emerged in the region in 2014 and was not included in the June ceasfire, or any of the other militant groups plaguing Afghanistan.

-Afghan security forces, beset by killings, desertions and low morale, have taken staggering losses since US-led NATO combat forces pulled out at the end of 2014.
+Kabul-based analyst Haroon Mir said the move might be perceived as an act of desperation by the government following mounting battlefield pressure from insurgents.“I doubt the Taliban would reciprocate given their past stance and recent gains on the ground,” said Mir.

 Comments